Atlas of AI

 There is a new pervasive belief that everything is data and is there for the taking.

-“Even the largest troves of data cannot escape the fundamental slippages that occur when an infinitely complex world is simplified and slices into categories.”
-This is a process that requires inherently political, cultural, and social choices.
+“Even the largest troves of data cannot escape the fundamental slippages that occur when an infinitely complex world is simplified and slices into categories.” (see also: quantization)

 “Data systems allowed scientists during wartime to operate at a psychological distance from the people ‘who would be maimed and killed by the weapons systems that would result from the ideas they communicated’.”